ericoporto/ags-manual-wiki/GeneralSettings.md

     Various options are available.
 -   **GUI alpha rendering style** - determines which rendering method to use in 32-bit games when a GUI Control is drawn over GUI.
-The "Proper alpha belnding" choice is meant for full alpha blending support, other options exist for compatibility with older versions of AGS only.
+The "Proper alpha blending" choice is meant for full alpha blending support, other options exist for compatibility with older versions of AGS only.
 -   **Pixel-perfect click detection** - normally, when the player clicks